Manage HTTP connectors with a DLP policy

 After the command has been run, you'll be provided a status output that includes the internal PolicyName and other attributes.

-If you go to the Power Automate Admin Center, you'll discover that the DLP policy has been created.
+If you go to the Power Automate Admin Center, you discover that the DLP policy has been created.

 Note

-Because an environment parameter was not specified when you created this DLP policy, it will be applicable to the entire tenant.
+Because an environment parameter wasn't specified when you created this DLP policy, it's applicable to the entire tenant.

 After you have explored this DLP policy, you'll find that your HTTP triggers and actions are included in your default data group, which in this case is No business data allowed.
 These connectors can be managed just like any other connectors and can be added to the Business data only data group.